guilhemcv/portfolio/README.md

 ## 🚀 About Me
 My name is Guilhem SEYVET and i am a Passionate Web Developer 🚀 from Nantes, France.

 After 8 years as a travel planner, i have decided to focus on my passion and learn web development.
 I'm currently a student at Wild Code School, Nantes and I am specializing in Javascript / React.
+This is my personnal portfolio made from scratch with Reactjs.

 [![Linkedin Badge](https://img.shields.io/badge/-guilhem_seyvet-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/guilhem-seyvet/)](https://www.linkedin.com/in/guilhem-seyvet/)